stevenmraines/SpaceInvaders/README.md

 Guys,

-Make sure to look at the Wiki!
-It's to the right.
-It has the images I've found so far.
-I have already added them to the source code.
-You'll obviously need to add these images to your SpaceInvaders folder in order to see the program work properly.
-At this point, I have the ship in its correct position on the screen.

-Thanks,
+I've finished adding the bunkers and invaders to the screen.
+Check it out.
+They are not yet moving or anything like that, but it's still nice to see on the screen.

-Derick.
+ - Derick.